Intro

 Frontend¤

-graph specifies the compute in terms of low level tinygrad ops.
-Not all LazyBuffers will actually become realized.
-There's two types of LazyBuffers, base and view. base contains compute into a contiguous buffer, and view is a view (specified by a ShapeTracker).
+The UOp graph specifies the compute in terms of low level tinygrad ops.
+Not all UOps will actually become realized.
+There's two types of UOps, base and view. base contains compute into a contiguous buffer, and view is a view.
 Inputs to a base can be either base or view, inputs to a view can only be a single base.

 Scheduling¤